 6.5.9.8.
 The end of the first and second emission sampling period shall occur at 24 hours 6 minutes and 48 hours 6 minutes, respectively, after the beginning of the initial sampling, as specified in paragraph 6.5.9.6. of this Annex.
 The elapsed time shall be recorded.

-At the end of each emission sampling period, the hydrocarbon concentration, temperature and barometric pressure shall be measured and used to calculate the diurnal test results using the equation in paragraph 7.1. of this Annex.
+At the end of each emission sampling period, the hydrocarbon concentration, temperature and barometric pressure shall be measured and used to calculate the diurnal test results using the equation in paragraph 7.1. or for variable volume SHED facilities alternatively paragraph 7.1.1. of this Annex.
 The result obtained from the first 24 hours shall be recorded as MD1.
 The result obtained from the second 24 hours shall be recorded as MD2.

 6.6.
 Continuous test procedure for sealed fuel tank systems